 It’s a question that comes up time and again.
-And, for non-guitar playing spouses, friends, and family members having any more than one guitar might seem excessive, and begs the question, do we really need a quiver of guitars?
+And, for non-guitar playing spouses, friends, and family members having any more than one guitar might seem excessive, and begs the question, do we really need another guitar?
 Or are we better off focusing on the mantra of less = more?

 Do you really need one more guitar?

 How many guitars do you need?
 One more.

 It’s an old joke, but it rings true for many.
 The lure of buying another new guitar (#newguitarday) often leads to creative justifications being made for guitars we think we need when in reality they’re probably of a far more indulgent nature.